Lifton Community Primary School

 - Some children will have a provision map outlining any additional interventions or adaptations to quality first teaching that will be made for them.
 These are shared, reviewed and updated with parents regularly.

-- Further children will have a Statement or an Education, Health & Care Plan (EHCP) and sets out targets and actions for the child.
+- Further children will, following a statutory EHC Needs assessment, have an Education, Health & Care Plan (EHCP) which sets out targets and actions for the child.
 Again these are shared, reviewed and updated with parents regularly.

 - We also have termly parent evenings for all children with their class teachers to discuss progress, targets and support arrangements.